MaverickTheMad/forest-jellyfin/README.md

 ## Gotchas

+Never use `!important` on `html`/`body` backgrounds.
+Jellyfin Media Player renders video *behind* the web view and clears the page background during playback; an `!important` background covers the picture entirely.
+This only shows up in JMP, never in a browser.

 Never set a background on `.mainAnimatedPage` — it wraps the video player and an opaque color there covers playback completely.